Avro Vulcan: Introduction

 To increase the mission range and flight time for Vulcan operations, in-flight refuelling capabilities were added from 1959 onwards; several Valiant bombers were refurbished as tankers to refuel the Vulcans.
-Continuous airborne patrols proved untenable, however, and the refuelling mechanisms across the Vulcan fleet fell into disuse in the 1960s.
+Continuous airborne patrols proved untenable, however, and the refuelling mechanisms across the Vulcan fleet fell into disuse in 1965 after the Valiant tanker aircraft were withdrawn from Service.

 Both Vulcans and the other V-force aircraft routinely visited the Far East, in particular Singapore, where a fully equipped nuclear-weapons storage facility had been constructed in 1959.
 These deployments were part of the UK's contribution to SEATO operations, often to test the defences of friendly nations in joint exercises.
 During the Indonesia–Malaysia confrontation, Britain planned to deploy three squadrons of V-bomber aircraft and 48 Red Beard tactical nuclear weapons to the region, although this was ultimately decided against.
 Vulcans trained in the region for both conventional and nuclear missions.
 In the early 1970s, the RAF decided to permanently deploy two squadrons of Vulcans overseas in the Near East Air Force Bomber Wing, based at RAF Akrotiri in Cyprus.
 The Vulcans were withdrawn in the mid-1970s, however, as Cypriot intercommunal violence intensified.

-Vulcans flew some very long-range missions.
+Vulcans flew some long-range missions.
 In June 1961, one flew 18,507 km from RAF Scampton to Sydney in just over 20 hours, facilitated by three air refuellings.
-Vulcans frequently visited the United States during the 1960s and 1970s to participate in air shows and static displays, as well as to participate in the Strategic Air Command's (SAC) Annual Bombing and Navigation Competition at such locations as Barksdale AFB, Louisiana, and the former McCoy AFB, Florida.
-Vulcans also took part Operation Skyshield exercises in 1960, 1961, and 1962, in which NORAD defences were tested against possible Soviet air attack, the Vulcans simulating Soviet fighter/bomber attacks against New York, Chicago, and Washington, DC.
+Vulcans visited the United States in the 1960s and 1970s to participate in air shows and static displays, as well as to participate in the Strategic Air Command's (SAC) Annual Bombing and Navigation Competition at such locations as Barksdale AFB, Louisiana, and the former McCoy AFB, Florida.
+Vulcans also took part in the large Operation Sky Shield exercise in 1961, in which NORAD defences were tested against possible Soviet air attack: B-47s, B-52s, and a relatively small number of Vulcans simulated Soviet fighter/bomber attacks against New York, Chicago, and Washington, D.C.
 The results of the tests were classified until 1997.
-The Vulcan proved quite successful during the 1974 "Giant Voice" exercise, in which it managed to avoid USAF interceptors.
+The Vulcan avoided USAF interceptors during the 1974 "Giant Voice" exercise.